Alex Rodriguez: Criticism

 Due to the unsuccessful nature of the Yankees postseasons from 2004 to 2007, along with Rodriguez's sub-.200 batting average in the postseasons of 2005 and 2006, Rodriguez drew criticism in the New York area, both from writers, such as the New York Post's Joel Sherman, and players, such as then-teammate, Jason Giambi.
 Prior to 2009, Rodriguez had received the nickname "The Cooler" among some players because of the perceived tendency for teams to turn cold when he joins them and hot when he leaves.
-According to Yankee manager Joe Torre's 2009 book, The Yankee Years, Rodriguez earned the nickname "A-Fraud" from teammates and particularly from clubhouse attendants who were said to resent his demands.
+According to Yankees manager Joe Torre's 2009 book, The Yankee Years, Rodriguez earned the nickname "A-Fraud" from teammates and particularly from clubhouse attendants who were said to resent his demands.
 "It was [said] in front of him," Torre later said of the nickname.
 "A lot of that stuff that went on in the clubhouse was more tongue-in-cheek, fun type stuff," he explained.

-Much of the criticism regarding Rodriguez focuses on his alleged inability to produce hits in clutch situations.
+Much of the criticism regarding Rodriguez focused on his alleged inability to produce hits in clutch situations.
 In 2008, Rodriguez hit only .264 with runners in scoring position and two outs.
 In 95 plate appearances, he walked 20 times and was hit by three pitches, and he had only 19 hits.
 Of the 41 times Rodriguez struck out with two outs, 20 came with runners in scoring position.

 Because of the Yankees' successful history, he was compared unfavorably to other Yankees greats who have performed exceptionally well in the postseason, such as Reggie Jackson.
 However, after his performance in the 2009 postseason, Rodriguez started receiving many positive comparisons to Reggie Jackson, even being selected as "Mr. October" by Jackson and USA Today.

 Rodriguez answered many of the criticisms of his postseason performance by performing exceptionally well in the 2009 postseason, where he posted a .365 batting average and hit six home-runs in 52 at-bats during the Yankees' 15 post-season games.